ArcBlock/forge-react-starter/README.md

 - [@arcblock/did-auth-react] react components that can implements basic UI elements to connect your application with ABT Wallet
 - [@arcblock/did-auth-storage] storage engines that powers the magic behind ABT Wallet qrcode scanning

+Other javascript project goodies:

+- [eslint] for consistent coding style
+- [prettier] for consistent code formatting
+- [husky] and [lint-staged] for prepush and precommit hooks

 ## Documentation

 TODO: